Martin McMahon (biologist): Career

 From 1985 to 1991, McMahon was a postdoctoral fellow in the laboratory of the 1989 Nobel Laureate J. Michael Bishop at the University of California, San Francisco (UCSF), where he studied mechanisms of oncoprotein kinase signaling.
 In 1991, he joined the DNAX Research Institute in Palo Alto, where he led a research group investigating the oncogenic activities of RAF family protein kinases using novel conditional oncoprotein kinases that he engineered as a postdoctoral fellow.

-In 1998, McMahon returned to UCSF joining the faculty of the Helen Diller Family Comprehensive Cancer Center (led by Dr. Frank McCormick (biologist)) and being appointed as the Efim Guzik Distinguished Professor of Cancer Biology (2001) and Co‑Leader of the Experimental Therapeutics Program (2011).
+In 1998, McMahon returned to UCSF joining the faculty of the Helen Diller Family Comprehensive Cancer Center (led by Dr. Frank McCormick) and being appointed as the Efim Guzik Distinguished Professor of Cancer Biology (2001) and Co‑Leader of the Experimental Therapeutics Program (2011).
 During his tenure at UCSF, his laboratory developed key genetically engineered mouse models of human cancers driven by oncogenic BRAF and other RAS pathway mutations.

 In 2015, he was recruited by Dr. John Zone and Dr. Mary Beckerle to the faculty of the Dept. of Dermatology of the University of Utah School of Medicine and to Huntsman Cancer Institute.

 Research and notable work

 McMahon's research focuses on the molecular mechanisms driving metastatic melanoma, lung, and thyroid cancers, with a particular interest in the RAF→MEK→ERK MAPK and PI3'-lipid signaling pathways.
 His lab utilizes human cancer cell lines and genetically engineered mouse models to study tumor initiation, progression and response to therapy.

 A significant contribution is the development of conditional BRAF^{V600E}, which have been instrumental in studying RAF→MEK→ERK MAPK pathway activation and the development of pathway-targeted therapies.
 His group demonstrated that inhibiting the RAF→MEK→ERK pathway can induce cytoprotective autophagy in RAS-driven cancers, suggesting that combining pathway inhibitors with autophagy inhibitors could be a therapeutic strategy.
 This work has led to clinical trials investigating combination therapies.
 More recently, his work has focussed on targeting RAS oncoproteins in melanoma.

 Other notable findings include defining the cooperative interactions between BRAF^{V600E}, KRAS, and PTEN loss in melanoma progression using mouse models and investigating mechanisms of resistance to targeted therapies in melanoma and lung cancer.
 His laboratory has also contributed to understanding the role of the tumor microenvironment and genetic context in shaping therapeutic responses.

-Since starting his own lab in 1991, McMahon has mentored a large number of trainees including K-12, undergraduate and graduate students, as well as numerous postdoctoral fellows and junior faculty, many of whom have gone on to successful careers in academic or private sector biomedical research.